Covid-relief/CovidReliefApp/README.md

 # Covid relief app

 ## About
-This app will centralize information and general advice, matching people who can help and those who need that help
+This app will centralize information and general advice, matching people who can help and those who need that help.

 ## Setup: